-- Gather the children at the prayer table. - Introduce the prayer by saving, "Today we will thank Jesus for being our friend and for all of our friends." - Quiet the children by having them repeat after you, "My head I bow. / My hands I fold. / Now I talk to God."
-(Pause.) - Lead the children in prayer.
+- Gather the children at the prayer table. - Introduce the prayer by saving, "Today we will thank Jesus for being our friend and for all of our friends." - Ouiet the children by having them repeat after you, "My head I bow. / My hands I fold. / Now I talk to God."
+(Pause.) - Tell the children to pray the words of the prayer aloud after you.
+Lead the children in prayer.

 Teacher: Thank you, Jesus, for being my friend.
 Children: Thank you, Jesus, for being my friend.
 Teacher: Thank you, Jesus, for all of my friends.
 Children: Thank you, Jesus, for all of my friends.
 Teacher: Together let us pray, "Amen."